System-Verification-Lab/paragnosis/README.md

 ## Examples

 For the following examples, we assume `location` has been set in `~/pgrc`.
-All available commands can be found through `pg --help`.
+All available commands can be found through `pg --help`, `pg compile --help`, `pg encode --help` and `pg inference --help`.

-### Encoding and available networks
+### Encoding

 #### Show a list of available Bayesian networks

+The toolset comes with a comprehensive list of Bayesian networks to play with.
+To get a list of available networks, type:

     > pg --list